 - Evacuate your house immediately

-- Contact your gas company to have it shut off or dial 911
+- Contact your gas company to have your gas shut off or dial 911

-- Call Winters Home Services AFTER you’ve taken the necessary precautions and steps above.
+- Call Winters Home Services AFTER you’ve taken the necessary precautions and the steps above

 How Are Gas Leaks Caused?

-Gas leaks are typically caused by loose or poorly fitted appliances.
+Gas leaks are typically caused by loose or poorly fitted appliances, such as gas dryers, stoves, or furnaces.
 They can also be due to general wear and tear with fittings beginning to leak in walls.
 If you have an appliance that isn’t fitted properly, gas can quickly escape from the hose and spread throughout the home.

 What Happens if I Don’t Fix My Gas Leak?